Fiserv/digital-disbursements-platform/docs/troubleshooting/idempotency-timeouts.md

 - Timeouts are inevitable, but they are very infrequent.
 - When a timeout occurs, The client cannot determine if the request reached the server or not.

+> To recover from **Timeouts** and avoid the risk of duplicate payments, Merchant should use **Idempotency** or **Status Check**

+#### HTTP 5XX Server Errors
+ - A `HTTP 5XX` Server Error occurs, when a server encounters a unexpected condition that prevents it from handling request properly.
+ - It means, Payment status is inconclusive at that specific time and may change in future.

-> To recover from inconclusive responses and avoid the risk of duplicate payments, Merchant should adopt one of two below practices,
+> To recover from **HTTP 5XX Server Errors** and avoid the risk of duplicate payments, Merchant should use **Idempotency** or **Status Check**

+#### HTTP 2XX with IP transaction status
+ - A `HTTP 2XX with IP transaction status` means Fiserv received request, but not able to fulfill it at that instant
+ - Fiserv will make best effort to fulfill the request but request fulfillment is not guaranteed
+ - It means, Payment status inconclusive at that specific time and may change in future.

+> To handle **HTTP 2XX with IP transaction status** and avoid the risk of duplicate payments, Merchant should use **Status Check** or
+**Webhooks**

 ### Idempotency